California’s Independent Voters

-Most independent likely voters have unfavorable views of both the Democratic Party (55%) and the Republican Party (69%).
-When independents are asked why they are registered as “no party preference” nearly half say they are not satisfied with the parties or that parties don’t reflect their views (48%); one in five say they vote for candidates, not party (21%).
-When asked if the major parties do an adequate job representing the American people, or if they do such a poor job that a third major party is needed, independent likely voters (69%) are much more likely than partisans (57% Republicans, 52% Democrats) to say a third party is needed.
+Most independent likely voters have unfavorable views of both the Democratic Party (58%) and the Republican Party (69%).
+When asked if the major parties do an adequate job representing the American people, or if they do such a poor job that a third major party is needed, independent likely voters (71%) are more likely than partisans (64% Republicans, 59% Democrats) to say a third party is needed.

-On issues that divide voters along party lines, independent likely voters often agree with Democrats.
-For example, 69% of Democrats and 65% of independents say recreational marijuana should be legal, while a majority of Republicans are opposed (56% not legal, 42% legal).
-On extending the Proposition 30 tax increase on the wealthy to fund education and healthcare, 80% of Democrats and 65% of independents are in favor, while 68% of Republicans are opposed.
+On many issues that divide voters along party lines, independent likely voters agree with Democrats.
+For example, 88% of Democrats and 71% of independents say immigrants are a benefit to California, while a majority of Republicans (55%) say immigrants are a burden.
+On the issue of global warming, 83% of Democrats and 67% of independents are in favor of the state law that requires California to reduce its greenhouse gas emissions to 1990 levels by 2030, while 61% of Republicans are opposed.